ioccc-src/winner/2020/ferguson2/README.md

 The file [obfuscation.key][] is the key to decipher/encipher [obfuscation.txt][].

 For the lazy [obfuscation.md][] has the deciphered version.
 I am afraid I'm not so inclined to do that for the cake recipe: the idea there is to make it a fun exercise that when solved unlocks a wonderful double-layered chocolate fudge cake recipe.
-But given that my ['Don't tread on me award'](../ferguson1) entry also has the recipe, not enciphered, one might just go there instead.
+But given that my ['Don't tread on me'](../ferguson1) award entry also has the recipe, not enciphered, one might just go there instead.
 Still it's a fun way to explore this entry.

-As for the [obfuscation.key][] file if you observe the contents you'll find the word OBFUSCATION:
+As for the [obfuscation.key][] file if you observe the contents you'll find the word `OBFUSCATION`:

 ```
 2OB5FU1SC2ATIONCDEFGHJKLMPQRYZ